SadeEtensh/RNNavigationJS/README.md

 # React Native Navigation

+## Navigation

+- is the mechanism that allow users to move accross diffrent screens, access features, and generally use your app effectivly
+- A go-to solutions for handling navigation is React Navigation Library.
+- Expo has its own built in routing feature exclusive to expo projects.
+- React Navigation works for both expo and RN CLI Apps

+## React Navigation

+- provides a variety of navigators like Stack, Drawer and Tab navigators

 ## Stack Navigation

 - Each screen is stacked on top of previous one like a deck of cards